camunda/camunda-docs-manual/content/user-guide/process-engine/decisions/repository.md

   .getDecisionDiagram("decisionDefinitionId");
 ```

-# Authorizations for Query Decisions
+# Authorizations for Querying Decisions

 The user need the permission `READ` on the resource `DECISION_DEFINITION` to
 query decision definitions.
 This permission is also required for retrieve decision